cayennes/kanji-colorize/README.rst

 1. Make sure you have `python 2.7 <http://www.python.org/getit/>`_
    installed.
 Mac and and most Linux distros come with this included so only Windows users need this step.
-2. Run ``python kanji_colorize.py``.  ``python kanji_colorize.py
+2. Run ``python kanji_colorize.py`` from its directory.
-   --help`` will list available options so you can customize the results.
+   ``python kanji_colorize.py --help`` will list available options so you can customize the results.
 If you want to save a set of options, you can create a shell script.
 3. You will find your diagrams in the ``colorized-kanji`` directory or the output directory you chose.